alexanderweingart/rl-sbmp/README.md

 # RL-SBMP
 ![AO-RRT-RL: first-order car zig zag map](figures/tree-growth-first-order-car-rl.png)

+> [!WARNING]
+> This repository is not actively maintained and should only be used as a reference for similar projects.
+I removed the requirements-files (and the setup instructions referencing them).
+The package versions are outdated, many have critical-vulnerability warnings by now and I currently do not have time to continously update and test them.

 ## Codebase-Structure
 This repository features the codebase used for the experiments I conducted as part of my Master Thesis on "Enhancing Sampling Based Kinodynamic Motion Planning with Reinforcement Learning Policies".
 The repository is structured as follows: